10 Best RV Memberships: Reviewed by a Full-Time RVer

 RPI members are able to camp at all membership RV parks for a $10 per night.
 Affiliated public campgrounds offer RPI members discounted rates (typically 50% off).
 Cabins and condominiums are available for discounted rates that vary by location.

-Typically RPI memberships must be purchased directly through one of their member RV parks.
+Typically, RPI memberships must be purchased directly through one of their member RV parks.
 The annual fee will vary based on which park you select.
 Therefore, the most affordable way to join RPI is through your Thousand Trails Elite Basic membership.

 For more details, see our complete guide to RPI RV memberships.